pmuellr/kbn-sample-plugins/README.md

 # sample plugins for Kibana

-The easiest way to use this is to symlink them into your `kibana/plugins` directory, like so, assuming:
+The easiest way to use these is to symlink them into your `kibana/plugins` directory, like so, assuming:

 - you're currently in the `kibana/plugins` directory
 - this repo's directory is a peer of the `kibana` directory

 ```
-ln -s ../../kbn-sample-plugins/hello_world_np_js .
-ln -s ../../kbn-sample-plugins/hello_world_legacy .
-ln -s ../../kbn-sample-plugins/hello_world_legacy_js .
 ln -s ../../kbn-sample-plugins/alert_type_examples .
 ```